Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Abstract

 \section{Abstract}

-This study investigates imposing inequality constraints on the outputs of CNNs, with application to weakly supervised segmentation.
-In the context of deep networks, constraints are commonly handled with {\em penalties} for their simplicity, and despite their well-known limitations.
-Lagrangian-dual optimization has been largely avoided, mainly due to the computational complexity and stability/convergence issues caused by alternating {\em explicit} dual updates/projections and stochastic optimization.
-Several studies showed that, for deep CNNs, the theoretical and practical advantages of Lagrangian optimization over penalties do not materialize in practice.
+This study investigates imposing hard inequality constraints on the outputs of convolutional neural networks (CNN) during training.
+Several recent works showed that the theoretical and practical advantages of Lagrangian optimization over simple penalties do not materialize in practice when dealing with modern CNNs involving millions of parameters.
+Therefore, constrained CNNs are typically handled with penalties.
 We propose {\em log-barrier extensions}, which approximate Lagrangian optimization of constrained-CNN problems with a sequence of unconstrained losses.
 Unlike standard interior-point and log-barrier methods, our formulation does not need an initial feasible solution.
-Furthermore, we provide a new technical result, which shows that the proposed extensions yield an upper bound on the duality gap.
-This generalizes the duality-gap result of standard log-barriers, yielding sub-optimality certificates for feasible solutions.
-While sub-optimality is not guaranteed for non-convex problems, our result shows that log-barrier extensions are a principled way to approximate Lagrangian optimization for constrained CNNs via {\em implicit} dual variables.
-We report comprehensive constrained-CNN experiments, showing that our formulation outperforms several penalty-based methods, in terms of accuracy and training stability.
+The proposed extension yields an upper bound on the duality gap---generalizing the result of standard log-barriers---and yielding sub-optimality certificates for feasible solutions.
+While sub-optimality is not guaranteed for non-convex problems, this result shows that log-barrier extensions are a principled way to approximate Lagrangian optimization for constrained CNNs via {\em implicit} dual variables.
+We report weakly supervised image segmentation experiments, with various constraints, showing that our formulation outperforms substantially the existing constrained-CNN methods, in terms of accuracy, constraint satisfaction and training stability, more so when dealing with a large number of constraints.